Both Marsh and Povenmire wrote for CatDog and Rocko's Modern Life. Both shows feature multiple minor characters with the name "Ferb."

 As of "The Last Train to Bustville", Lawrence and Clyde, the grandfather, have had one, very awkward, conversation on camera.

 Unlike most other shows, the cast does not record the scenes in the same room or even at the same time.
 Vincent Martella (Phineas) claims to have waited 2 years before meeting Thomas Brodie Sangster (Ferb) in person.
+Part of the reason is that Thomas Brodie Sangster records his dialogue in England while the rest of the main cast is in America.

 Interesting parallel: Vanessa Doofenshmirtz is the non(or slightly less) evil child of a Harmless Villain, who constantly snarks at his parenting attempts, similar to Scott Evil.
 Fittingly, her boyfriend Monty is played by Scott's actor, Seth Green